csplb/CatApi/readme.md

 The data model has most importantly unique Id (alphanumeric), Name and Url (image) of a particular cat, as well as number of Loves and Hates.
-SourceUrl is used only as a homage to original data source and Description is not used currently.
+SourceUrl is used only as a homage to original data source.

 The allowed operations are: